-Disturbance or modification of existing drainage channels(rivers, canals) or surface water bodies(wetlands, marshes): (High/Medium/Low with description):
+Disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description)

 Low.
-There is no natural drainage system.
-But within 5 to 30 feet, there are manmade drains.
+Within 10 feet, there are manmade or natural drains.
 But during pre-construction phase impact is very low if construction materials will not store over the drain.